INSIDE: 9 SUPER COOL Fun Things to Do with Kids at Brooklyn Bridge Park Playground, including Activities and Events.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.

 - 1 Enter via the Brooklyn Bridge Pedestrian Walkway

-- 2 First, the 4 BEST Brooklyn Bridge Park Playgrounds!
+- 2 4 BEST Brooklyn Bridge Park Playgrounds!